The Egg Man

 As fast as I could place the eggs on the conveyer belt, they scooted on down the line.
 One by one, they rolled off into the sizing chutes.
 Mr. Russell scooped them up and put them into cartons.

 Those thick gray cartons were not at all like the ones in grocery stores today.
 Instead of two rows of six eggs each, ours had three rows of four eggs each.
-That made them square instead of oblong and much easier to carry.
+That made them more square than oblong and much easier to carry.

 If a youngster asked for more than a dozen eggs, Mr. Russell tied the cartons together, one atop the other.
 He ran a long strand of thick brown twine around them and tied it off with a bow on top.
 The gap between the twine and the carton made a perfect handle for small hands.